aspnet/Tooling/known-issues-vs2017-preview.md

 ![image](https://user-images.githubusercontent.com/8246794/27614916-6842fe7c-5b59-11e7-9e6c-3e3fed1a5874.png)

 * #### Workaround:
 None.
 The warning is benign and can be ignored.
-We are working on updating Microsoft.VisualStudio.Web.CodeGeneration.Design to depend on a version of Microsoft.CodeAnalysis.Workspaces that will not cause incompatibility warnings.

 ### When you drag a file out of wwwroot to the project root, you get error 'Failed to update the project tree'